Direct Line magazine

 Switch on to being careful

 Although they might look and feel robust, the switches in a car can conceal quite delicate electrics so don’t get any moisture in them.
-Equally, the clear plastic that covers the instrument dials can be very prone to scratching so be very careful.
+Equally, the clear plastic covering the instrument dials can be very prone to scratching so be very careful.

 Neat seats

-Assuming the test is OK, clean the seats by working the cleaner in with a damp cloth.
-Auto Express recommends Halfords Upholstery Cleaner.
+Assuming the test is fine, clean the seats by working the cleaner in with a damp cloth.

-Tip: The seats will be left a little damp so leave the windows open until everything is dry.
+Tip: The seats will be slightly damp, so try to leave the windows open until everything is dry.

 I can see clearly now…